 Crazy ants, Paratrechina and Nylanderia species

-Crazy ants are famous for their fast, erratic running behavior.
-The most common crazy ant in east and south Texas is the true crazy ant, Paratrechina longicornis.
+Crazy ants are famous for their fast and erratic running behavior.
+They also may be distinguished from other ants, like the Argentine ant, by the many hairs on their body, including four pairs of hairs on the top of their thorax.
+One common crazy ant species in east and south Texas is the true crazy ant, Paratrechina longicornis.
 This dark brown ant has long legs and antennae, is extremely fast moving.
 It commonly infests buildings, especially in the warmer, more humid parts of the state.
-Upon close examination crazy ants are covered with bristles.
-A new, exotic species of crazy ant, in the genus Nylanderia, has recently become established around the Houston, TX area.
+A new, exotic species of crazy ant, in the genus Nylanderia, has recently become established in upper Gulf Coast and some parts of the hill country of Texas.
 It promises to become an important pest of homes in areas where it is introduced.
 Crazy ants nest in a variety of locations indoors and out.
 Indoors, look for nests in the soil of potted plants.

 Odorous house ant, Tapinoma sessile